dusklinux/.git_dotfiles_dir/Documents/pensive/linux/Post Install Setup/+ Fresh Install/+ MOC Fresh Install To-Do List.md

 cd ~/.local/share/applications/
 ```

-> [!NOTE]- files to check, if your username is anything other than dusk, change them.
+> [!NOTE]- files to check, if your username is anything other than dusk, change them, example for this line in each file "Exec=uwsm-app -- /home/dusk/user_scripts/sliders/brightness_slider.sh" change dusk to what every your username is.
 > ```ini
 >     "asus_control.desktop"
 >     "brightness_slider.desktop"